namubiru32/alx-low_level_programming/0x00-hello_world/README.md

 c codes and its basics
-a script that runs a C file through the preprocessor and save the result into another file.
+a script that runs a C file through the preprocessor and save the result into another file. a script that compiles a C file but does not link.